 IoT systems emit a hefty amount of EMF, which adds to our already EMF-polluted environment.
 And that’s a concern on a number of levels.

-So, let’s dive into this topic to better understand the IoT’s pros and cons and how you can protect yourself from the EMF problem it will eventually cause.
+So, let’s dive into this topic to better understand the IoT’s pros and cons, as well as how you can protect yourself from the EMF problem it will eventually cause.

 What is the Internet of Things?

-An additional characteristic of an IoT device is that it can send your user data to the cloud of whichever company manages it, which then uses machine learning to decode your behavior and enhance your user experience.
+An additional characteristic of an IoT device is that it can send your user data to its company’s cloud servers.
+The servers then input your data into machine learning, which finds ways to enhance your user experience based on that data.

 Thanks to the omnipresence of wireless internet, you can now turn anything from a pill to an airplane into an IoT object.